 Harvey Weinstein undergoes emergency heart surgery, representatives say

-Film mogul’s hospitalisation comes as he awaits a new trial after overturning of sex crime convictions in New York.
+Producer’s hospitalisation comes as he awaits a new trial after a court quashed his sex crime convictions in New York.

-Jailed Hollywood mogul Harvey Weinstein has undergone emergency heart surgery after being rushed to a hospital from prison in New York.
+Jailed Hollywood mogul Harvey Weinstein has undergone emergency heart surgery after being rushed from prison to a hospital in New York, his representatives have said.

-Weinstein, 72, was transferred from Rikers Island prison to New York’s Bellevue Hospital to undergo a procedure to remove fluid from his heart and lungs, his representatives said on Monday.
+Weinstein, 72, was transferred from Rikers Island prison to New York’s Bellevue Hospital to undergo a procedure to remove fluid from his heart and lungs, his prison consultant Craig Rothfeld and publicist Juda Engelmayer said on Monday.

-“We can confirm that Mr. Weinstein had a procedure and surgery on his heart today,” his prison consultant Craig Rothfeld and publicist Juda Engelmayer said in a statement.
+“We can confirm that Mr. Weinstein had a procedure and surgery on his heart today,” Rothfeld and Engelmayer said in a statement.

 Weinstein’s representatives have previously said that the film mogul suffers from a range of health conditions, including diabetes, high blood pressure, spinal stenosis and fluid in his heart and lungs.